samueldn/Project-Descriptions-for-Review/Front End/Online Resume Project.md

 ### Your process:
 The resume has four distinct sections: work, education, projects and a header with biographical information.
 You’ll need to:

 1. Build four javaScript objects, each one representing a different resume section.
 The objects that you create need to follow the schema below exactly.
 Property names are case-sensitive.
+Make sure your javaScript objects are formatted correctly using [jshint.com](http://jshint.com/) .

 * `bio` contains: